 |Degree Level||Bachelor's degree; master's degree necessary for some jobs|

-|Degree Fields||Psychology, social work, counseling or other behavioral health related field*|
+|Degree Fields||Psychology, social work, counseling, or other behavioral health related field|

-|Key Skills||Written and verbal communication, analytical skills, decision-making, problem solving, multi-tasking, sensitivity and compassion*|
+|Key Skills||Written/verbal communication, analytical, decision-making, problem solving, and multi-tasking skills; sensitivity and compassion|

 Sources: Online job postings in October 2012, U.S. Bureau of Labor Statistics

 To become a behavioral counselor, a bachelor's degree is required.
 A master's degree is necessary for some jobs.
 Degrees in psychology, social work, counseling or other behavioral health related field are useful in this field.
 Private practitioners must be licensed; requirements for those employed in private practices varies by state.
 CPR and first aid certifications are sometimes required.

 Necessary skills include:

 - Analytical skills